indrafnugroho/data-viz/README.md

 ## Data Visualization
 I made a Google Slides out of this project.
-You can access it by going to `data` directory or go [here](https://bit.ly/DAVSelfExplorationKabinetKM)
+You can access it by going to `doc` directory or go [here](https://bit.ly/DAVSelfExplorationKabinetKM)

 ## Credits
 * [Ojan](https://github.com/mfauzanalg)'s scraped data